luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 | NotePad vs MS Word              | ✅                  | 0.0000  |
 | NotePad++ vs Visual Studio Code | ✅                  | 0.0000  |
 | Visual Studio Code vs MS Word   | ✅                  | 0.0002  |

+We observe that all pairings of our data are statistically significant.

 ## Discussion
 ### Implication